Azure/azure-osconfig/src/adapters/mc/README.md

 ## 3. Building the Kompli Universal NRP

-The Kompli Universal NRP binary (libOsConfigResource.so) is built with rest of Kompli.
+The Universal NRP binary (libOsConfigResource.so) is built with rest of Kompli.

 ### 3.1.
 Building the universal NRP binary on Ubuntu 14